invertedv/goMortgage/docs/approach.md

 performance and relationships of inputs to output.

 Given the approach of goMortgage to model building, one can do something that's very cool.
-It is straghtforward to build the model on data up to time *t* and assess it on data after time *t*.
+It is straightforward to build the model on data up to time *t* and assess it on data after time *t*.
 In fact, one can march through time conducting this process to gain insight into how the model performs out of time period in a variety of economic environments.
 One can even perform experiments like restricting the assessment to loans, say, in California.